Doubles curling: Rules of play

 In doubles curling each two-person team plays with six stones, one of which is positioned in play before the start of the end.
 One stone is placed on the center line in the 4-foot circle of the house such that the back edge of the stone is aligned with the back edge of the circle.
 The other positioned stone is placed on the center line as a guard in front of the house.
 The exact placement of this positioned guard is chosen from six possible locations and must be agreed upon by the teams before the game.
-The six possible locations are immediately in front of and behind three points along the center line, the midpoint between the hog line and the front of the house and 3 feet in front of and behind that midpoint.
+The six possible locations are immediately in front of and behind three points along the center line: the midpoint between the hog line and the front of the house, and 3 feet in front of and behind that midpoint.
 The teams decide on the guard location based on ice conditions, such as the amount of curl expected, and the same location must be used the entire game.
 The team that did not score in the previous end decides which team's stone is placed in the house and which team's stone is placed as a guard.
 The team whose positioned stone is the guard throws the first stone that end.
-If there was no score the previous end then the team that threw the first stone gets to decide which team's stone goes where; this means that unlike traditional team curling the team with the hammer does not usually get to keep it if the end is blanked.
+In high-level play, teams therefore usually elect to have their stone placed in the house, to keep the advantage of the hammer.
+If there was no score in the previous end then the team that threw the first stone gets to decide which team's stone goes where; this means that unlike in traditional team curling, the team with the hammer does not usually get to keep it if the end is blanked.